RAS365/Grad_Math_Project-1/README.md

 - Covid infection data is population wide while the education and voters' orientation data is 18+
   - This can be tackled by the following ways:
     - Assuming that people of years 18- have the same chances of getting infected as those who are 18+.
 This assumption would allow us to renormalize the covid data that we have to only the 18+ population.
     - Assuming that the people of the age group 18+ are solely responsible for the covid infection behaviour.
-This assumption would negate the requirement of normalizing the covid infection data with the 18+ population.
+This assumption would negate the requirement of scaling the covid infection data with the 18+ population.

 Another, much more significant issue popped up:
 - The data available for COVID infections and the voter orientation are for 67 counties while that for education are for only 39 counties.
 I tried going to data.census.gov to obtain better data, but I could not find any which had all the 67 counties in it.
 So, I am left with no choice but to assume that these 39 counties are representative of the entirety of the state.

+\rant
+I HOPE THAT NO ONE HAS TO EVER SPEND A BIG CHUNK OF THEIR TIME CHANGING THE DATA TYPE OF CELLS IN THEIR EXCEL FILES FROM TEXT TO NUMBERS.
+I HAVE NO CLUE WHY ANYONE WOULD STORE NUMERICAL DATA AS TEXTS.

+I understood why cleaning up data is such a huge task.
+The entirety of my weekend was spent cleaning up the data.
+What a way to celebrate Diwali.

+\rant_end

+I ended up with several excel sheets and a few different ipynb files dedicated to each set of data.
+These will be uploaded to the repository as well.